 Leg Amputation Compensation Amounts Calculate – How Much Can I Claim?

-By Mark Ainsdale.
-Last Updated 2nd July 2021.
+By Max Micovic.
+Last Updated 4th May 2022.
 Welcome to our guide on leg amputation claims and leg amputation compensation.
-So, how much compensation for an amputation, then?
-Whether it is walking, standing or dancing, many of us take for granted our ability to perform all these tasks.
+This guide aims to answer the question, how much compensation can you get for losing a limb?
 If you have been injured in an accident that was not your fault, and lost a leg because of it, then it is likely that you experience many different difficulties than you would have imagined.
 If you are unlucky enough to have found yourself in this position, then you may be able to claim compensation to assist you financially after this debilitating and devastating injury.

 Read on for more information on claiming a leg amputation, or call us on 0800 073 8804 to start your claim today.